django/deps/draft/0009-async.rst

 Asynchronous views will continue to be wrapped in an ``atomic()`` block by default - while this reduces immediate performance gains, as it will lock all ORM queries to a single subthread (see "The ORM" below), it is what our users will expect and much safer.
-If they want to run ORM queries in parallel, they will have to explicitly opt out of having the transaction around the view using the existing ``non_atomic_requests`` mechanism, though we will need to improve the documentation around it.
+If they want to run ORM queries concurrently, they will have to explicitly opt out of having the transaction around the view using the existing ``non_atomic_requests`` mechanism, though we will need to improve the documentation around it.